Starlight North Star Community of Practice

 • Analyze the colonial history of mental healthcare in America, and ways to disrupt it.

-• Build strong bonds with new connections working in adjacent fields
+• Build bonds with new connections working in adjacent fields

 Eligibility and applying